 It used to be that you had to do everything yourself if you wanted to sell something.
 You were in charge of inventory production.
 You had to open your shop in the morning, answer clients' questions, and process their purchases.

 But that's no longer the case.
-You don't even have to be present as an eCommerce store owner.
-You can keep your store open 24 hours a day, seven days a week, even when you're sleeping or traveling.
+You don't even have to be present as an ecommerce store owner.
+All you have to do is design a custom website and you can keep your store open 24 hours a day, seven days a week, even when you're sleeping or traveling.
+A good step to start it is by creating your own website using a website builder.

 Ecommerce Automation Types: